goarchit/archit/README.md

 7)  This project will be invitation only/private until Beta release, when limited public support will be offered.

-8)  This code is dependant upon one modification to the standard github.com/btcsuite/btcutil/amount.go file:
+8)  This code looks nicer if you make one modification to the standard github.com/btcsuite/btcutil/amount.go file:
     Lines 36->44 should be changed from "BTC" to "IMAC"